cloudscribe/cloudscribe.Web.Pagination/README.md

 Much/most of the credit for this project should go to the [MvcPaging](https://github.com/martijnboland/MvcPaging) project.
 Some of the ideas, logic, tests, and demo content are borrowed from that project.

-In addition to the PagerTagHelper, this project also has an HtmlHelper for Alphabetic pagination that can be used to filter the paged content in conjunction with the numeric pager.
+In addition to the PagerTagHelper, this project also has an AlphaPagerTagHelper for Alphabetic pagination that can be used to filter the paged content in conjunction with the numeric pager.

 You can download/clone this repo and run the PagingDemo.Web project to see multiple demo pages using the pager in various configurations including ajax and ajax inside a bootstrap modal.